Our backs were not designed to spend long periods of time sitting at desks – a common feature of many work environments.

 Take regular breaks – in fact you should take a 1 – 2 minute break every 30 minutes you spend sitting at a desk or workstation.17

-Your local CAA chiropractor can assess your spinal health and provide the chiropractic care needed to improve it.
+Your local ACA chiropractor can assess your spinal health and provide the chiropractic care needed to improve it.

 Your chiropractor can also provide guidance on some exercises that, when done regularly, will help to strengthen your muscles and maintain improved posture.